Neo.mjs Architecture Overview

 File Ingest:

-FileSystemIngestor.syncWorkspaceToGraph()scans the repository and ingests issues, markdown files, and source files into the Native Edge Graph (SQLite).Tri-Vector Extraction: A local LLM (MLX / OpenAI-compatible) analyzes undigested session memories and extracts three vectors: semantic graph nodes and edges, the feature namespace being worked on, and any roadmap impact.
+FileSystemIngestor.syncWorkspaceToGraph()scans the repository and ingests issues, markdown files, and source files into the Native Edge Graph (SQLite).Tri-Vector Extraction: The configured graph provider analyzes undigested session memories and extracts three vectors: semantic graph nodes and edges, the feature namespace being worked on, and any roadmap impact.

 Topological Conflict Detection: Another LLM pass scans for tickets that have been rendered obsolete, superseded, or duplicated by recent session decisions.
 Alerts are written to

 sandman_handoff.md.Capability Gap Inference: This phase is deterministic — it does not use an LLM.
-It cross-references graph nodes directly against the filesystem:
+It cross-references structural code nodes and concept-ontology nodes against explicit graph evidence:

 - Does